Dahyna-Martinez/Agents-and-Task-Management/README.md

-# Agents-and-Task-Management
+# Programing assigments Repository

+Programing assigment 3
-Go to gui folder.
+Go to GUI folder.
 To run exercise 3.7:
 1.Select geometry.py, code may ask you to download packages.
 2.If download packages fails, Run the program anyways.